 4. Invest in a dynamic company database

-Using web indexing technology, Vainu and other B2B sales lead platforms collect a myriad of data on millions of companies every day.
+Using web indexing technology, Vainu and other dynamic company database collect a myriad of data on millions of companies every day.
 With a dynamic database, you can use endless criteria to filter out the most promising companies based on both their static data and insights from open data.
 Through a quick search you can find companies matching your Ideal Customer Profile to the T.

 5. Identify and follow your ideal sales triggers